leandrorondon/br-2022-elections-data/README.md

 ### Silver

-This layers contains transformed, aggregated and cleaned data.
+This layer contains transformed, aggregated and cleaned data.
 It normalises column names and data, and group related data from different sources.

-For example, a same city has a different ID in IBGE and TSE, and cities population come from a different IBGE source.
-In the Silver layer, cities and their population are saved in a single table.
+For example, a same city has a different ID in IBGE and TSE, and cities indicators come from a different IBGE source.
+In the Silver layer, cities and their indicators are saved in a single table.

 ### Gold